Racism in Europe: Netherlands

-In 2006 the Dutch Equal Treatment Commission got 694 requests to judge if a treatment legislation law had been broken.
+In 2006, the Dutch Equal Treatment Commission got 694 requests to judge if a treatment legislation law had been broken.
 By far the most cases concerned age discrimination (219), race discrimination followed (105) and lesser number of sex discrimination cases.
-The Dutch Equal Treatment Commission brought out 261 judgements; 46 per cent of the cases were declared discrimination.

-In the early 2012 the Dutch right-wing Party for Freedom established an anti-Slavic (predominantly anti-Polish) and anti-Romani website, where native Dutch people could air their frustration about losing their job because of cheaper workers from Poland, Bulgaria, Romania and other non-Germanic Central and Eastern European countries.
+The Dutch Equal Treatment Commission brought out 261 judgements; 46 per cent of the cases were declared discrimination.In early 2012, the Dutch right-wing Party for Freedom established an anti-Slavic (predominantly anti-Polish) and anti-Romani website, where native Dutch people could air their frustration about allegedly losing their job because of cheaper workers from Poland, Bulgaria, Romania and other non-Germanic Central and Eastern European countries.
 This led to commentaries involving hate speech and other racial prejudice mainly against Poles and Roma, but also aimed at other Central and Eastern European ethnic groups.

-A Dutch immigrant to South Africa, Hendrik F. Verwoerd, intensified apartheid.

 In a 2016 Pew Research Center survey conducted of the US and several European countries designed to measure countries' citizens acceptance of people of different ethnic groups, the Netherlands scored lowest for the percentage of people who said that having people of different races living in their country improved it, with the vast majority of Dutch respondents whether of liberal or conservative political leanings responding in the negative.
 In contrast, the US scored highest among all the countries surveyed, being more welcoming to people of different races and ethnic groups than even the highest-scoring European nation, the UK.